nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 where _w<sub>t</sub>_ is standard Gaussian white noise.

 You just need to input the data and the order because the priors, the number of MCMC iterations (including burnin) have defaults.
-The method is fast and efficient; the ESSs are the same as the number of iterations (`n.iter`).
+The method is fast and efficient.
 The output includes two graphics (unless you set `plot = FALSE`) and some quantiles of the sampled parameters.
-For further details and references, see the help file (`?ar.mcmc`); this is not covered in tsa4.
+For further details and references, see the help file (`?ar.mcmc`).

 ```r
 u = ar.mcmc(rec, 2)